underscore-engine/engine/README.md

 Main repository containing code for the engine.

 # About
-Underscore Engine is a new, easy to use and open source game engine written in C#.
+Underscore Engine is a new, easy to use and open source game engine written in C++.
 The engine comes with component handling, rendering, IO handling, its own physics and much more.

 # Developers
 This engine is developed and maintained by underscore.